 Chemotherapy drugs, of which there are over 100 types, remain the primary treatment for cancer today.
-These chemical substances are also known as antineoplastic agents or cytotoxins, and, because of their cell-destroying nature, are extremely hazardous.
+These chemical substances are also known as antineoplastic agents or cytotoxins and, because of their cell-destroying nature, are extremely hazardous.
 While they may benefit cancer patients, they pose a serious occupational risk to pharmacists and other laboratory personnel who must handle them.
 Dealing with the toxicity of these medicines has been a challenge for oncology facilities for decades.

 The standard safety protocol for the manipulation of chemotherapy drugs in oncology clinics and laboratories involves the use of a bio-safety cabinet (BSC), which tend to be Class II, either Type A or B. These have High Efficiency Particulate Air (HEPA) filters and may be exhausted outside.
-As long as the BSC is well maintained and functioning correctly, it provides personnel with a strong measure of protection against accidental exposure to the drugs, particularly in aerosol form; but the BSC alone is not sufficient and extra precautions are necessary.
+As long as the BSC is well maintained and functioning correctly, it provides personnel with a strong measure of protection against accidental exposure to the drugs, particularly in aerosol form.
+However, the BSC alone is not sufficient and extra precautions are necessary.
 Correct and consistent use of Personal Protective Equipment (PPE) is vital.

 Potential routes of exposure to chemotherapy drugs are inhalation of vapours, skin contact, and accidental ingestion.
 Because drug preparation includes working with needles, syringes, vials and ampules, there is a risk of spillage and splattering, and dust has also been found to be a source of concern.
 Dust from the products may be found on work surfaces, including that of the BSC.

 Exposure to the cytotoxins can cause, among other problems, irritation of the skin, eyes, mouth and mucous membranes, as well as more serious acute damage like ulceration and tissue necrosis, and long-term effects on the nervous system and reproductive system.
 Therefore, PPE is absolutely essential.